 One feature of the aught's "homesteading" culture [8] is the idea that a person should probably be able to move to the country, eat a lot of peaches, and grow all their own food.
 Learning that farming labor is skilled labor can be a brutal and disheartening realization.
 Eating 3000kcals each day means planting, weeding, harvesting, and storing more than a million kcals each year [7].
 Where will those Calories come from?
 Is your backyard enough to homestead in the suburbs [9]?

 At some point bewteen 1920 and 1950, US chemical manufacturers realized that in the post-war period, they could repurpose processes developed for manufacturing munitions and chemical warfare agents to produce chemicals that would kill insects and increase the nitrogen levels in the soil.
-As figures 2 and 3 show, the epoch of "Better Living Through Chemistry" produced a dramatic increase in per-acre yields across all comodity food crops, particularly corn and potatoes.
+As figure 2 shows, the epoch of "Better Living Through Chemistry" produced a dramatic increase in per-acre yields across all comodity food crops.